Thermal Macroeconomics: An axiomatic theory of aggregate economic phenomena: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Daniel Sprague for taking on an initial exploration of the ideas for his MSc project in 2011, to Eric Smith for a discussion in 2013, to Elliott Lieb and Jakob Yngvason for a discussion in 2014, to our colleagues Peter Hammond, Marcus Miller and Herakles Polemarchakis in the Economics department at Warwick for their comments, and to Shafi Sardar for testing some of our ideas, notably on the Carnot cycle, by simulations in the academic year 2022/3.
 We gratefully acknowledge the support of the Economic and Social Research Council (ESRC), via the Rebuilding Macroeconomics Network (Grant Ref:~ES/R00787X/1, subproject:~Why are economies stable?); and through the ESRC Network for Integrated Behavioural Science (grant number ES/P008976/1).
 We thank Angus Armstrong for putting a first version of this paper on the Rebuilding Macroeconomics website for discussion.
 We are grateful to the numerous readers of that version for their comments, notably Jean-Philippe Bouchaud, Mike Cates, Russell Golman, Alex Imas, Andreas Joseph, Kunihiko Kaneko, Vassili Kolokoltsov, Michael Kumhof, Wayne Saslow, and Robert Sugden.
+Finally, we thank Rebekah Yore for professionalising the shading of Figure~\ref{fig:Plot3} for us.

 \begin{appendix}